sweco-sejuva/sejuva_FME_vm/README.md

 # AWS
 AWS Configuration Scripts

+## Fork this Repository to your own account

 ## Create image for virtual machine

 ### Create License Server machine for FME Desktop (if desired)